 The catastrophic San Diego County Cedar fire is one of the largest in California history.
 The 273,000-acre firestorm wiped out 2,820 structures and resulted in 15 deaths.
 The fire was started by a lost hunter who started a signal fire in Cleveland National Forest near Julian.
 It grew into a burning monster that stormed through wilderness areas and rural communities.

 5. Valley Fire, September 2015

 The 76,000-acre fire burned nearly 2,000 structures in Lake, Napa and Sonoma counties.
 In just about 24 hours, strong wind gusts pushed the fire to about 50,000 acres after it was started by a faulty electrical connection that caused nearby dry grass to ignite.
 Four residents were killed.

 Damaged power lines caused arcing that set off another monstrous fire in San Diego County.
 The 197,990-acre Witch fire destroyed 1,650 structures.
 It burned during an onslaught of large wildfires in Southern California that scorched hundreds of thousands of acres in October 2007.

-The deadly Carr fire has burned more than 115,000 acres in Shasta and Trinity counties as firefighters, mourning two colleagues killed in the firefight, continue to work through sweltering weather.
-At least 1,465 structures, including about 1,018 residences, have been destroyed and six deaths are linked to the fire.
+The deadly Carr fire burned more than 115,000 acres in Shasta and Trinity counties as firefighters, mourning two colleagues killed in the firefight, continue to work through sweltering weather.
+At least 1,604 structures, including about 1,018 residences, were destroyed and seven deaths are linked to the fire.
 It is the only fire on this list to have burned in July.
 It is believed that have started due to a mechanical failure involving a vehicle, which sparked nearby brush.

 Part of a deadly complex of fires called the October Fire Siege, the Nuns fire began Oct.
 8 and burned through at least 54,000 acres in Sonoma and Napa counties.
 At least 1,350 structures were destroyed.
 The official cause remains under investigation.